germangar/algorizer/README.md

 - Make the chart load bars in modular blocks so it doesn't take so long on high bar count.

 .
 I will not make much more work on the UI/Chart.
-But I'll gladly accept contributions on it.</br>
+But I'll gladly accept contributions on it.
+The script and the chart are in a client/server configuration so whole new charts other than lightweight chars could be added</br>
 .
 I'll also be happy to accept contributions in making it work with stocks.
 Only needs a fetcher file and a way to get the realtime price updates.

 --------------------